cncf/glossary/definitions/nodes.md

 ---
 title: Nodes
 status: Feedback Appreciated
-category: concept
+category: Concept
 ---
 ## Nodes

-A node is a computer that works in concert with other computers, or nodes, to accomplish a common task.
-When we talk about cloud native platforms a node could be a physical computer, a virtual computer, referred to as a VM, or even a container.
+A node is the smallest unit of computer hardware in Kubernetes.
+Each node may be a virtual or physical machine, depending on the cluster.

-A node exists to run apps or processes as part of a group of computers.
-A node is part of a cluster, or group, of nodes that works together in concert.
+A node has the services necessary to run application containers and be managed from the master systems.A node is part of a cluster, or group, of nodes that works together in concert.

-A node gives you a distinct unit of compute, memory/cpu/network, that you can assign to a cluster.
 In a cloud native platform or app a node represents a single unit that can perform work.
-Ideally, individual nodes are undifferentiated in that any one node of a particular type is indistinguishable from any other node of the same type.
+The nodes share resources with each other and act as a single powerful machine -- the cluster.
+A cluster keeps things moving by determining what runs on the cluster’s worker nodes.
+These worker nodes run the services that support the containers inside of them, starting and stopping app activity all according to the cluster master requests.